-'''

-SPECIAL\CHARS = ('\t', '\n', '...')
+SPECIAL_CHARS = (' t', 'n', '...')

-'''

-2.17.77 SINGLE_PROJECT
+2.16.80 SINGLE_PROJECT

-Redirect user directly to single project or component instead of showing dashboard.
+Redirects users directly to a project or component instead of showing the dashboard.
 You can either set it to True and in this case it only works in case there is actually only single project in Weblate.
-Alternatively set project slug and it will redirect unconditionally to this project.
+Alternatively set the project slug, and it will redirect unconditionally to this project.

-Changed in version 3.11: The setting now accept project slug as well to force displaying of that single project.
+Changed in version 3.11: The setting now also accepts a project slug, to force displaying that that single project.